pandeysudip/Climate-Data-With-Sqlalchemy/README.md

 ### Background
 Using sqlalchemy to performed climate analysis of Honolulu, Hawaii!
 ![surfs-up.png](Images/surfs-up.png)

-## Climate Analysis and Exploration
+## Step 1- Climate Analysis and Exploration

  All of the following analysis were completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.